prajapati-kaushik/php-conventions/doc/general.md

 ### LICENSE file

 Usually all projects start as private repositories.
-A private repository does not need a `LICENSE` file, it is always concidered proprietary.
+A private repository does not need a `LICENSE` file, it is always considered proprietary.

 If you work on a public repository, by convention it will follow the MIT license, and it should include a copy of this file in your repository: https://github.com/linkorb/template-php/blob/master/LICENSE